 Bicycles are permitted on curbed roadways of campus and on the designated bike path on Aztec Walk and Campanile Mall.
-For more information and safety guidelines please see the Green Love Bike-Lane Safety Guidelines.
+All riders are required to follow SDSU regulations and park all bikes at a bike rack.
+Parking in undesignated locations can result in adminstrataive citations and / or impound of the bike.
+For more information and safety guidelines please see the Active Transportation Policy & Green Love Bike-Lane Safety Guidelines.

 Electric Vehicle (EV) Charging

 SDSU provides EV Charging Stalls throughout campus (see Campus Map).
-Blink membership is required and can be obtained by visiting: Blink Network.
+ChargePoint membership is required and can be obtained by visiting: ChargePoint.
 A SDSU permit is still required when utilizing EV spaces.
 Those spaces located in F/S areas require a F/S permit.

 Zipcar is an 18+ service that gives students access to shared cars with gas, insurance, maintenance, and 180 miles/day included in every reservation.
 Book cars by the hour or day.
 Zipcars are self-service and available 24/7 (the keys are right inside the cars!)
 Zipcars live right on campus, they can be found in Parking Lots 2A and 5 (see Campus Map).
 There are also Zipcars located at BLVD 63 and Sterling Alvarado Apartments.
 If you are interested in becoming a Zipster you can join at Zipcar.com/SDSU.

 The San Diego State University Vanpool Operation is one component of the University's broader “Rideshare” Program.
 This voluntary program provides SDSU faculty and staff, the opportunity to rideshare with other SDSU employees living in communities in close proximity to one another.
 In providing this opportunity, SDSU is committed to the highest standards of service within the University’s fiscal ability.